tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 | Differential pairs | 14 | 6 |

-If you need maximum camera or sensor connectivity and your processing can happen on the host, choose Connectivity.
-If your application requires on-module buffering or frame-level processing before handing data to the host, choose Compute.
+Choose Connectivity when you need maximum camera IO and processing can happen on the host.
+Choose Compute when your application needs on-module buffering or frame-level processing before handing data to the host.

-Not sure which variant fits your design?
-Email sales@tinyvision.ai with your camera count, resolution, and frame rate — we can recommend the right variant in one exchange.
+Not sure?
+Email sales@tinyvision.ai with your camera count, resolution, and frame rate.

 Stage 3 — Production